glugpace/GLUG-PACE/README.md

 ## Code of Conduct

-Glug PACEe is dedicated to building a welcoming, diverse, safe community.
+Glug PACE is dedicated to building a welcoming, diverse, safe community.
 We expect everyone participating in this community to abide by our [**Code of Conduct**](https://glugpace.live/coc.html).
 Please read it and follow it.
 In this community, we work hard to build each other up and create amazing things together. 💪💜

 ## Newbies head over Here 👉<a href="https://viz38.github.io/First-Pull-Request/" target="_blank">CLICK!!</a>